Skip to main content

 $10,000 First Home Owner Grant available — First Home Owner Grant — new builds ≤ $750k only ($20k in regional VIC)

-Victoria stamp duty rate table (owner-occupier)
+Victoria transfer duty rate table (owner-occupier)

 $0 – $25,000